 Book now: The Secret Garden at The Witchery

 Best private dining rooms for birthdays in Edinburgh

 Birthdays demand something a little special, and all of the below offer a bit more than most.
 Whether you’re looking for an intimate spot with a few friends or are going all-out on an invite-everyone-affair we’ve picked these restaurants and private dining room for their flair.
 And for added bonus points you could ask the team at any of these spots to rustle up a special pud, dessert or birthday cake to make sure the celebration is properly marked.

-Timberyard is a family-run restaurant smack bang beside Edinburgh castle.
-Having had successful restaurants in the capital city already, the family decided to close their previous ventures and concentrate on Timberyard, with the children (rather than the parents) taking control this time.
-This brick and stone warehouse has a few different characterful areas to hold a party or wedding.
-The menu changes regularly, and can be tailored to your requirements, but expect gorgeous treatment of seasonal ingredients.
-Things to look forward to are: homemade bread, pickles, butters and ferments, and dishes like razor clams with vermouth, herbs and garlic.
+What: Timberyard is a family-run restaurant smack bang beside Edinburgh Castle, and a recent recipient of a Michelin star as of 2023.
+This brick and stone warehouse has a few different characterful areas to hold a party or wedding, with a very specific maximum capacity of 74.
+The menu changes regularly, and can be tailored to your requirements, but expect gorgeous treatment of seasonal Scottish ingredients.

-The Gardener’s Cottage is a really special space, set in – you guessed it – an old gardener’s cottage on the edge of a small park.
-The space has been transformed into two dining rooms with long communal wooden tables.
+What: The Gardener’s Cottage is a really special space, set in – you guessed it – an old gardener’s cottage on the edge of a small park.
+The space has been transformed into two dining rooms with space for 30 along communal wooden tables.
 Guests are served a tasting-style menu that focuses on slightly unusual ingredients – sea buckthorn, pig’s head and roe deer at last inspection.
 It’s the treatment of these ingredients however that produces something really special.
 This is the perfect spot for self-confessed foodies.